A Significant Bit of Life

 William Wordsworth, 1806

-I shared this quote last week with a photo I had taken of white roses during a visit to the local rose garden.
-I am always looking to capture something pretty during the day no matter where I am to share on social media and I like to pair them with inspirational quotes or Bible verses.
-The phrase “stray gifts” from the above quote kept going through my head the day I posted it on Facebook.
-Are there such things as “stray gifts”?
-Or are they put there intentionally in my path and I am the stray?
-Because my thoughts ramble, my feet wander, does God put things in my way to cause me to stop in awe and reflect?
+I am always looking to capture something of beauty and after finding this quote about stray gifts, I have felt a different level of awareness of things that happen during the day.
+I use the term “stray gifts” often now when good things happen.
+I wonder, though, are there such things as “stray” gifts?
+Or are they put intentionally in my path and I am the stray?
+Because my thoughts ramble, my feet wander, does God put things in my day to cause me to stop in awe and reflect?
 Through God’s favor, I am given miracles every day.
 Do I notice?
 Am I looking for them?
-The red-chested finches chirping at the bird feeder and bright orange mums returning for the third year in a row.
-Morning Glory vines growing along the backyard wall that I didn’t plant (I suspect a bird transported the seeds).
-Scents of honeysuckle, roses, and star jasmine on the breeze.
-Sunsets glowing red through back-of-the-house windows.
-All these things I see, hear, and smell whether by Providence, by accident, or by grace.
-And they are spread all over the place.
+A handwritten note in the mail, a text from a friend sharing their stray gifts, a day when thunder rolls and rain comes to this desert land all count.
+The red-chested finches chirping at the bird feeder and bright orange mums returning for the third year in a row make for a brighter day.
+Morning Glory vines growing along the backyard wall that I didn’t plant are always welcomed.
+(I suspect a bird transported the seeds).
+Scents of honeysuckle, roses, and star jasmine on the breeze invite me to breathe a little deeper.
+Sunsets glowing red through back-of-the-house windows especially cause me to pause in the day.
+All these things and more I see, hear, touch, taste, and smell.
+These gifts are spread all over the place.
 When I stop and take note, I make time for God.
-And when I make time for God, I celebrate the time He designed for me to be with Him and receive the gifts He placed in my path.
+And when I make time for God, I celebrate the time He designed for me to be with Him and to receive the gifts He placed in my path.